chingu-voyages/voyage-project-tier3-planningpoker/README.md

 Hey Chingus, it's poker time!

-In this voyage, we'll be developing a Scrum Poker app, the go-to agile estimation technique for development teams.
+In this voyage, you'll be developing a Scrum Poker app, the go-to agile estimation technique for development teams.

-JJust like playing poker with friends, but with a twist – it's all about your tasks!
+Just like playing poker with friends, but with a twist – it's all about your tasks!
 Through this app, you'll not only enjoy the process but also become proficient in the Scrum methodology, gaining valuable insights into your skills and those of your teammates.

 But wait, there's more excitement to come!
-For the first time in Chingu, we're integrating the OpenAI API.
-This means we'll have a virtual teammate joining us in the estimation process, offering valuable insights for each task.
+For the first time in Chingu, you'll be integrating the OpenAI API.
+This means you'll have a virtual teammate joining you in the estimation process, offering valuable insights for each task.
+How cool is that?

-The app will facilitate sessions where all teammates can join in to participate.
-Get ready for a productive and enjoyable journey ahead!

 Let's deal the cards and get started!